omnivore-app/docs.omnivore/docs/about/privacy-statement.md

 ## Third party services

 The app does use third-party services that may collect information used to identify you.
+These services are used to run parts of the service and ensure the application's health.

 - [Google Play Services](https://www.google.com/policies/privacy/?ref=logseq-blog)
 - [Sentry](https://sentry.io/privacy/)